 Students studying at FSU London live in shared flats in the center of London.
 Short walks and easy access to city buses and the London Underground allow students to safely explore this fascinating city.
 All flats are located either above the study center or in comparable local-area accommodation.
 Amenities include fully equipped kitchens, furnished living areas, Wi-Fi, cable TV, and a weekly cleaning service with a change of bed linens and towels.
 Students have 24-hour secure access to FSU London’s library, computer labs, laundry facilities, conservatory & student lounge, classrooms, and administrative offices.
 Overnight guests are not allowed in program housing.
 For a list of hotels near the campus, please click here.

-Cultural immersion/social events planned for this program may include:
+Immersion/social events planned for this program may include:

 Situated within the City of Knowledge across from the Panama Canal, FSU Panama offers the amenities of a full campus.
-With students studying from all over Latin America and the Caribbean at FSU Panama, there is a unique opportunity to meet FSU students from a variety of diverse backgrounds.
+With students studying from all over Latin America and the Caribbean at FSU Panama, there is a unique opportunity to meet FSU students from a variety of different backgrounds.
 The City of Knowledge houses various international, non-profit, and government organizations as well as a food court, swimming pool, basketball court, gym, and other amenities available to students.
 FSU Panama features classrooms, study spaces, science labs, as well as a library and a bookstore.
 The student lounge & terrace on the top-floor provides views of the Panama Canal and is the perfect place to spend time with friends.
 Between classes, students can sit and enjoy views of the rainforest and an empanada from the small café.
 On-site security provides a safe and secure learning environment for all FSU Panama students.

 Click here to learn more about FSU Panama

 Students studying at FSU Panama live in a newly constructed, dormitory-style residence within the City of Knowledge complex.
 Located just a short walk or shuttle ride away from FSU Panama, each room is equipped with air conditioning, Wi-Fi, TV, mini-fridge, study-space, and balcony.
 On their floor, students have access to a kitchenette with a microwave, coffee maker, and refrigerator.
 Fingerprint entry grants students access to a fully equipped kitchen, coin-operated laundry room, vending machines, and student lounge on the main floor.
 A selection of small restaurants and a nearby convenience store makes it easy for students to purchase household items, grab a bite to eat, or enjoy a leisurely meal with other students and City of Knowledge residents.
 Overnight guests are not allowed in program housing.
+For a list of hotels in Panama, please click here.

-Cultural immersion/social events planned for this program may include:
+Immersion/social events planned for this program may include:

 * Plans may change due to unexpected events and/or new opportunities.